rossmacrae/tealium-llm-MAPI-demo/README.md

 ## 🧪 Getting Started

 ### 1. Clone the Repository
-Assuming you have git, do the following
+If you are familiar with git, do the following
 ```
 git clone https://github.com/rossmacrae/tealium-llm-MAPI-demo.git
 cd tealium-llm-MAPI-demo
 ```
-If not, download the repo and unzip it.
+If not, simply download the repo and unzip it in a folder of your choice.
 ### 2. Install dependencies
-From the directory where you unpacked the repo, in a terminal window:
+From the folder where the unzipped the repo now is, in a terminal window, type the following to install all the dependencies:
 ```
 npm install
 ```
-(remember, node.js, which includes npm, is a prerequisite, so install it first if you din't have it - see link above)
+(remember, node.js, which includes npm, is a prerequisite, so install it first if you don't have it - see link above)

 ### 3. Configure environment
 Copy the example .env file and then edit it to replace the dummy key in there with your Openrouter API key: